Novice Uke: A Beginner’s First Ukulele Lesson

 So if I was your regular teacher, I would encourage your to improve what you’ve already learned and slowly add variations to it.

 What does this best?
-New songs!
+New songs with the same chords!
 If you wanted to be really thorough, you should/could work through every song you know on the page of songs that only use F and C7.

 Having these similar sandbox songs to play with allows you to fine-tune your chord changing, strumming, holding of the ukulele, and other little skills that you don’t want to muddle through.